MapCollaboration/NangaParbat/GitHubWiP.md

 Once project owners review your pull request, they can merge it.

-# Other useful info on GitHub
+# Appendix: useful info on GitHub
 [https://stackoverflow.com/questions/3959924/whats-the-difference-between-git-clone-mirror-and-git-clone-bare]
 Suppose origin has a few branches (master (HEAD), next, pu, and maint), some tags (v1, v2, v3), some remote branches (devA/master, devB/master), and some other refs (refs/foo/bar, refs/foo/baz, which might be notes, stashes, other devs' namespaces, who knows).